explosion/spaCy/website/docs/usage/embeddings-transformers.md

 network for a temporary task that forces the model to learn something about sentence structure and word cooccurrence statistics.

 Pretraining produces a **binary weights file** that can be loaded back in at the start of training, using the configuration option `initialize.init_tok2vec`.
 The weights file specifies an initial set of weights.
 Training then proceeds as normal.
+Note that if you fill this value in before running pretraining, the command will fail because the file doesn't exist yet.
+You can just update your config file after pretraining finishes, or supply the value as a command line override when training.

 You can only pretrain one subnetwork from your pipeline at a time, and the subnetwork must be typed ~~Model[List[Doc], List[Floats2d]]~~ (i.e. it has to be